elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-many-short-essay-questions-are-included-and-what-is-the-process-for-their-selection.md

 url: /learn/education-studies/questions/how-many-short-essay-questions-are-included-and-what-is-the-process-for-their-selection
 score: -1.0
 related_article1:
-    id: 169265
+    id: 169260
-    title: What key topics are covered in lecture materials, and what supplementary information is provided?
+    title: >-
+        How is feedback provided to students based on the assessment criteria?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-key-topics-are-covered-in-lecture-materials-and-what-supplementary-information-is-provided
+    url: /learn/education-studies/questions/how-is-feedback-provided-to-students-based-on-the-assessment-criteria
 related_article2:
-    id: 169250
+    id: 169256
-    title: How are the total marks distributed across different sections of the quiz?
+    title: >-
+        What are the requirements for completeness and support in short essay answers?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-are-the-total-marks-distributed-across-different-sections-of-the-quiz
+    url: /learn/education-studies/questions/what-are-the-requirements-for-completeness-and-support-in-short-essay-answers
 related_article3:
-    id: 169260
+    id: 169259
-    title: How is feedback provided to students based on the assessment criteria?
+    title: >-
+        What are the key components of the marking guidelines in the assessment criteria?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-is-feedback-provided-to-students-based-on-the-assessment-criteria
+    url: /learn/education-studies/questions/what-are-the-key-components-of-the-marking-guidelines-in-the-assessment-criteria
 related_article4:
-    id: 169248
+    id: 169257
+    title: >-
-    title: What is the start time and duration of the quiz?
+        What are the sources of course content, and how do they relate to the quiz?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-start-time-and-duration-of-the-quiz
+    url: /learn/education-studies/questions/what-are-the-sources-of-course-content-and-how-do-they-relate-to-the-quiz
 related_article5:
-    id: 169263
+    id: 169261
-    title: What identification is required for the test, and what items are prohibited?
+    title: >-
+        What constitutes academic misconduct in terms of remote participation and unauthorized computer use?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-identification-is-required-for-the-test-and-what-items-are-prohibited
+    url: /learn/education-studies/questions/what-constitutes-academic-misconduct-in-terms-of-remote-participation-and-unauthorized-computer-use
 ---

 &nbsp;